Registration and Scheduling

 2. Administrative requirements placed on affected individuals who are recipients of student financial assistance are minimized, to the extent possible without impairing the integrity of the student financial assistance programs, to ease the burden on such students and avoid inadvertent, technical violations or defaults;

-3. The calculation of “annual adjusted family income” and “available income”, as used in the determination of need for student financial assistance under Title IV of the Act for any such affected individual (and the determination of such need for his or her spouse and dependents, if applicable), may be modified to mean the sums received in the first calendar year of the award year for which such determination is made, in order to reflect more accurately the financial condition of such affected individual and his or her family;
+3. The calculation of “annual adjusted family income” and “available income,” as used in the determination of need for student financial assistance under Title IV of the Act for any such affected individual (and the determination of such need for the student's spouse and dependents, if applicable), may be modified to mean the sums received in the first calendar year of the award year for which such determination is made, in order to reflect more accurately the financial condition of such affected individual and his or her family;

 3. Tuition Refunds or Credits.